Tutorial: Features & labels#

 Assume we already ran all preprocessing including the ML model.

-We get a DataFrame and store it as a file:
+We get a DataFrame and store it as an artifact:

 Hide code cell output

-💡 adding file [7] as input for run 3, adding parent transform 2
+💡 adding artifact [5] as input for run 3, adding parent transform 2

-Because both data batches measured the same validated feature set, we can auto-concatenate the sharded dataset.
+Because both datasets measured the same validated feature set, we can auto-concatenate the collection:

 sepal_length sepal_width petal_length petal_width iris_organism_name